 What kind of institution qualifies?
 Any institution that qualifies for federal financial aid.
 So that's in-state and out-of-state.
 Of course, it's undergraduate but it's also graduate.

-It’s also community college and it also includes some trade schools and also even includes schools internationally.
+It's also community colleges and it also includes some trade schools and also even includes schools internationally.
 Public and private as well.

 There are a lot of different options when you choose a 529 and you can contribute more than $2,000 which is the limit for Coverdell ESA.